grokify/metasearch/README.md

 #### Features

-The MCP server provides tools for:
+The MCP server **dynamically registers only the tools supported by the current search engine backend**.
+This means:

+- When using **Serper**, all 12 tools are available including Lens search
+- When using **SerpAPI**, 11 tools are available (Lens is excluded)

+Available tool categories:
 - **Web Search**: General web searches with customizable parameters
 - **News Search**: Search news articles
 - **Image Search**: Search for images